NFL on Prime Video: Playoff programming

 In October 2020, Amazon acquired the rights to stream its first NFL playoff game on Prime Video as part of its digital rights to the league: a simulcast of one of CBS's NFC Wild Card games.
 This game eventually was the one on January 10, 2021, between the Chicago Bears and the New Orleans Saints.
 The game was also available on Nickelodeon.

 On January 16, 2022, Amazon streamed its second NFL playoff game between the San Francisco 49ers and Dallas Cowboys.
 It was also a simulcast of a CBS/Nickelodeon broadcast.

-Amazon did not stream a playoff game in 2023.

-Black Friday Game (2023)

-For the 2023 season, Prime Video will broadcast the first ever Black Friday NFL game and will be available for free on both Prime Video and Twitch.

-Exclusive Saturday game (2020)

-On April 29, 2020, as part of Amazon's renewal of its digital rights through the 2022 season, Amazon acquired the exclusive international rights to one late-season game (which would be produced by CBS).

-On December 26, 2020, the Amazon Prime broadcast its first game to be only nationally available on a streaming platform, between the San Francisco 49ers and Arizona Cardinals, which aired on Prime Video, Twitch, Verizon, the NFL app, and the two teams' local stations.
-It averaged 4.8 million viewers.

-The Amazon exclusive game did not return for the 2021 season.
+In 2024, Amazon signed a multi-year agreement to stream one Wild Card playoff game per season.
+Like with the regular season games, the Wild Card playoff game also needs to be simulcast on local television stations in both teams' media markets.
+(The January 2025 Wild Card game aired on WPXI in Pittsburgh, and on WMAR-TV in Baltimore.)